Quantum Extended Crystal Super Pde's: EXTENDED CRYSTAL SUPER PDE's STABILITY IN

 \begin{example}{\em(Immersions and stability).} Let $X$ be a compact quantum supermanifold.
 Let $f:X\to Y$ be a quantum differentiable mapping of maximum possible super-rank.
 If $m\le r$, $n\le s$, $f$ is an {\em immersion} and if it is $1:1$ then it is also stable.
 (Not all immersions are stable.) \end{example}

-\begin{definition}{\em(Singular solutions of quantum super PDE's).} Let $\pi:W\to M$ be a fiber bundle, where $M$ is a quantum supermanifold of dimension $(m|n)$ on the quantum superalgebra $A$ and $W$ is a quantum supermanifold of dimension $(m|n,r|s)$ on the quantum superalgebra $B\equiv A\times E$, where $E$ is also a $Z$-module, with $Z=Z(A)$ the centre of $A$.
+\begin{definition}{\em(Singular solutions of quantum super PDE's).} Let $\pi:W\to M$ be a fiber bundle, where $M$ is a quantum supermanifold of dimension $(m|n)$ on the quantum superalgebra $A$ and $W$ is a quantum supermanifold of dimension $(m|n,r|s)$ on the quantum superalgebra $B\equiv A\times E$, where $E$ is also a $Z$-module, with $Z=Z(A)$ the center of $A$, assumed to be Noetherian.

 Let $E_k\subset JD^k(W)$ be a quantum super PDE.
 By using the natural embedding $J\hat D^k(W)\subset \hat J^k_{m|n}(W) $, we can consider quantum super PDEs $\hat E_k\subset J\hat D^k(W)$ like quantum super PDEs $\hat E_k\subset \hat J^k_{m|n}(W) $, hence we can consider solutions of $\hat E_k$ as $(m|n)$-dimensional, (over $A$), quantum supermanifolds $V\subset\hat E_k$ such that $V$ can be represented in the neighborhood of any of its points $q'\in V$, except for a nowhere dense subset $\Sigma(V)\subset V$, of dimension $\le (m-1|n-1)$, as $N^{(k)}$, where $N^{(k)}$ is the $k$-quantum prolongation of a $(m|n)$-dimensional (over $A$) quantum supermanifold $N\subset W$.
-In the case that $\Sigma(V)=\emptyset$, we say that $V$ is a {\em regular solution} of $\hat E_k\subset \hat J^k_{m|n}(W)$.
+In the case that $\Sigma(V)=\varnothing$, we say that $V$ is a {\em regular solution} of $\hat E_k\subset \hat J^k_{m|n}(W)$.
 Solutions $V$ of $\hat E_k\subset \hat J^k_{m|n}(W)$, even if regular ones, are not, in general diffeomorphic to their projections $\pi_k(V)\subset M$, hence are not representable by means of sections of $\pi:W\to M$. $\Sigma(V)\subset V$ is the {\em singular points set} of $V$.
 Then $V\setminus\Sigma(V)=\bigcup_rV_r$ is the disjoint union of connected components $V_r$.
 For every of such components $\pi_{k,0}:V_r\to W$ is an immersion and can be represented by means of $k$-prolongation of some quantum supermanifold of dimension $m|n$ over $A$, contained in $W$.
 Whether we consider $\hat E_k$ as contained in $J\hat D^k(W)$ then {\em regular solutions} are locally obtained as image of $k$-derivative of sections of $\pi:W\to M$.
 So we can (locally) represent such solutions by means of mapping $f:M\to E_k$, such that $f=D^ks$, for some section $s:M\to W$.

 We shall also consider solutions of $\hat E_k\subset \hat J^k_{m|n}(W)$, any subset $V\subset\hat E_k$, that can be obtained as projections of ones of the previous type, but contained in some $s$-prolongation $\hat E_{k+s}\subset \hat J^{k+s}_{m|n}(W)$, $s>0$.